hkmztrk/SMILESbasedSimilarityKernels/README.md

 source code folder contains java source code.

+# How to Run the Jar File

+First, please place  "data" folder under the same directory with SMILESSim.jar and create an empty folder named "simmatrix" in the same directory.

+Then, you can run the code below in the command line,

+	java -jar SMILESSim.jar

 # How to Run the Source Code
 You can open the project in Eclipse or NetBeans to run.